ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Mostly-Tame Mimic</b></td>
 			<td><details>
 				<summary>Mimics your other items at random.</summary>
-				Picks one of your other items to mimic <small>(each stack is tracked separately)</small>.
-Every 3 seconds, the mimic has a 15% chance to switch to a new item.
+				<small>Picks one of your other items to mimic (each stack is tracked separately).
+Every 3 seconds, the mimic has a 15% chance to switch to a new item.</small>
 			</details></td>
 			<td><ul>
 				<li>Each individual stack has a small chance over time to switch which item it's mimicking.</li>